philbudne/xxl/doc/vm.md

 ## VM

 The original interpreter for what became "XXL"
-(then called ASAP for "As Small As Possible") evaluated the abstract syntax tree (AST) from the parser recursively.
+(then called ASAP for "As Simple As Possible") evaluated the abstract syntax tree (AST) from the parser recursively.